-It’s October and the holidays will be here before you know it.
+The holidays and the end of the year will be here before you know it.

-As a nonprofit, the next two months are a prime opportunity to set your organization up for success to hit your year-end fundraising goals.
+As a nonprofit, the next few months are a prime opportunity to set your organization up for success to hit your year-end fundraising goals.

 People like to show support at the end of the year because they: